 Would your employees be interested in a program that helps them stay healthy and manage any chronic conditions?
-Then you might want to tell them about the patient-centered medical home (PCMH) program.
+Then you might want to tell them about the patient-centered medical home program, or PCMH.

 In a patient-centered medical home, one doctor leads a care team that focuses on keeping a patient healthy instead of just treating them when they are sick.